 - RooPositron's code is open-source and program is distributed free of charge.
-Any researcher in the field can contribute and improve the functionality. - Program supports integration of custom fitting models that correspond to meaningful physical parameters of the environment. - Fitting models support calculation of indirect parameters as functions of the regular parameters of the model. - Various types of minimizer functions can be used in order to fit the spectra (MINUIT, FUMILI and some others). - User has a control on the the convolution operation parameters.
+Any researcher in the field can contribute and improve the functionality. - Program supports integration of custom fitting models that correspond to meaningful physical parameters of the environment. - Fitting models support calculation of indirect parameters as functions of the regular parameters of the model. - Various types of minimizer functions can be used in order to fit the spectra (MINUIT, FUMILI and some others).

+• User has a control on the the convolution operation parameters.
 By adjusting the convolution binning user can either select a quicker fitting speed or obtain higher fit precision.

-Program comes with a detailed instructions that covers installation, usage and explain how to add custom models.
-RooPositron is hosted on GitHub (https://github.com/petrstepanov/roopositron)
+Program with detailed instructions that installation, comes a covers usage RooPositron and explain how $\mathrm{to}$ add custom models. is hosted GitHub on (https://github.com/petrstepanov/roopositron).

 Currently RooPositron can perform conventional multiexponential fits, trapping model, and diffusion-trapping model.
 In this work the program was extended with a fitting model of formation of Ps atom in liquid media that accounts for the qf-Ps state as formulated in Section 3.
 The integrity of the fitting equations added into the program was additionally verified by means of Wolfram Mathematica computing system.
-Parameters $P{Ps}$ , $\lambda{qf} = \lambda+$ ,
+Parameters $P{\text{Ps}}$ , $\lambda{qf} = \lambda+$ , $\lambda{po}$ , $k{opc}$ , $k{ox}$ are set as free during the fit.
+The rate constant of Ps bubble formation $\lambda_b$ is fixed to 20 ns-1 to be in agreement with the AMOC data [81,82].